Minimum Auto Insurance Coverage Required in Your State

 Do I need more than my state’s minimum requirements?
 While states require liability coverage, this coverage does not protect your vehicle if you’re in an accident.
 Additionally, things can occur outside of an accident that causes damage to a car or makes it impossible to drive.

-Collision coverage will help if you’re in an accident and your vehicle is damaged.
+Collision insurance will help if you’re in an accident and your vehicle is damaged.
 Collision insurance will also cover repairs to your car if you’re at fault in an accident.
 In addition, comprehensive coverage is an option to help cover non-accident-related damage, such as damage from inclement weather, animals, theft, or vandalism.

 You can combine collision and comprehensive auto insurance coverage into what’s known as a full coverage policy.
 This policy will also include your mandatory liability coverage and anything else your state requires.